jkbenaim/romjudge/README.md

 Usage:
 ```
-Usage: romjudge [-f] file
-  -f will fix a broken ROM.
+usage: romjudge [-c ipl] [-r region] -f romfile
+  -c will force an IPL and rewrite checksums.
+  -r will overwrite the region letter.
 ```

 `romjudge` will indicate if an N64 ROM has: